ahmedsamir9924/bike_store/README.md

 # bike_store
-Welcome to the Bike Store Database Project!
-This project is a simple example of a relational database for managing a bike store's data.
-It includes tables for categories, brands, products, customers, stores, staffs, orders, and order items.
+This project features a relational database for a bike store, managing products, customers, staff, orders, and more.
+It utilizes Microsoft SQL Server for database management.

 ## Table of Contents
 - [Introduction](#introduction)